My name is Marc Pictet and I am the 40th managing partner. I represent the eight generation of the Pictet family.

 Could you give us some indications about your major projects in a medium or long term?

 > M.P.: Besides the Campus Pictet de Rochemont, our major projects are closely linked to our strategy “Ambition 2025”, where we identified seven major themes that we believe will shape the financial sector and have considerable implications for investors, our clients and the Group.
-For instance, we believe in the (further) rise of Asia, especially China, hence our objective to further establish Pictet in Asia – symbolised by our most recent office in Shanghai.
-We have already been present in Hongkong, Singapore and Taiwan for several decades, in addition to our long commitment to Japan, where we currently are the second largest foreign fund distributor.
+For instance, we believe in the rise of private assets, with investors seeking higher-yielding opportunities and shifting capital from public markets towards private assets such as private equity, private debt and real estate.
+Another theme we believe in is the (further) rise of Asia, hence our objective to continue establishing Pictet in Asia.
+In addition to our recent office opening in Shanghai, we have been present in Hongkong, Singapore and Taiwan for several decades.
+Not to forget our long commitment to Japan, where we currently are the second largest foreign fund distributor.

 How can you explain the longevity of your company?